-To generate random numbers from a normal distribution in R, use the rnorm() function.
-The rnorm() function generates random numbers from a normal, continuous probability distribution with a bell-shaped curve.
+To generate random numbers from a normal distribution, use the “rnorm()” function.
+It generates random numbers from a normal, continuous probability distribution with a bell-shaped curve.

 set.seed(99)